Kathleen Hamm: Career

 Hamm was appointed to the Board of the PCAOB in January 2018 by the Commissioners of the Securities and Exchange Commission, after consultation with the chair of the Board of Governors of the Federal Reserve System and the secretary of the Treasury.
-She earned a reputation for using the bully pulpit to increase auditors’ focus on cybersecurity, especially when conducting their risk assessments, and left the Board in November 2019 after completing her term.
-Under a new Biden Administration, in 2021, a Financial Times commentator, among others, called for Hamm to be reappointed to the Board.
+She earned a reputation for using the bully pulpit to increase auditors’ focus on cybersecurity, especially when conducting their risk assessments.
+She has continued to focus attention on cybersecurity at audit firms; and she has called for the combination of emerging technology and large-scale use of data to better arm investors and other financial statement users with consistent, comparable and decision-useful information on audit quality.

-She joined the PCAOB from Promontory Financial Group, where she was the Global Leader of Securities and Fintech Services and Senior Strategic Adviser on Cyber Solutions to the chief executive officer, Eugene Ludwig, from February 2017 to January 2018.
-This was her second time working at Promontory, where she started out as a managing director, building the securities practice (October 2004 to September 2014).
+Hamm left the Board in November 2019 after completing her term.
+She joined the PCAOB from Promontory Financial Group, where she was the Global Leader of Securities and Fintech Services and Senior Strategic Adviser on Cyber Solutions to the Chief Executive Officer, Eugene Ludwig, from February 2017 to January 2018.
+This was her second time working at Promontory, where she started out as a Managing Director, building the securities practice (October 2004 to September 2014).
 She was an early advocate for exchanges, hedge funds and global companies to improve their regulatory compliance and cybersecurity by embedding their legal requirements into their operations and control environments.
 In between the two positions at Promontory, Hamm served as Counselor to the Deputy Secretary of the U.S. Department of Treasury for cyber policy and financial regulation (September 2014 to January 2017).
 At Treasury, she also represented the United States on a cybersecurity expert group impaneled by the G7 finance ministers and central bank governors.

 From 2001 to early 2004, Hamm served as the Senior Vice President in Charge of Regulation and Compliance for the Nasdaq-Liffe Markets(NQLX), which closed in December 2004.
 She worked briefly (2000 to 2001) at Wilson Sonsini Goodrich & Rosati, P.C., as a securities attorney; and at Streich, Lang, Weeks & Cardon, P.A.
 (1988 to 1990), as a corporate and securities associate.

 She started her career at the SEC in the Division of Enforcement (1991 to 2000) as a Staff Attorney and Senior Counsel (1991 to 1995), then a Branch Chief (1995 to 1997), and an assistant director (1997 to 2000).